connollydean/Markdwon-Tutorial/pages/bootlinux.md

 Now that rEFInd is detecting your bootable Linux partition you can now select your desired OS every time your computer starts up.

 If you're satisfied with this you have now completed this tutorial.
-Otherwise feel free to move on to the "Finishing Touches" page.
+Otherwise feel free to move on to the "Customizing rEFInd" page.

 ***